 Frustration is almost always present in traffic chasing cases.
 Dogs prone to car chasing are necessarily managed on lead near roads, creating a physical barrier that prevents both approach and avoidance.

 McPeake et al. (2021) demonstrated a significant correlation between excessive lunging and barrier frustration.
-From a neurobiological perspective, frustration is linked to the SEEKING system (Panksepp, 2011), a high-arousal motivational system associated with anticipation and drive.
 When highly motivated behaviours are blocked, negative affect and arousal increase (Howell & Bennett, 2020), posing a welfare concern when experienced chronically (McPeake et al., 2019).

 Predatory motor patterns are intrinsically rewarding and activate dopamine pathways, which drive feelings of pleasure and reinforces behaviors associated with rewards..
 D’Ingeo et al. (2021) argue that predatory behaviours may be recruited during anxiety or frustration because they provide hedonic relief and help the dog to cope in highly arousing contexts.